Mapping hydrodynamics for the facilitated exclusion and zero-range processes: Introduction

 starting from $\alpha^{\rm ini}$. \end{itemize} Note however that even using attractiveness, because of the two phased nature of the process, deriving its hydrodynamic is not completely straightforward.

 A natural strategy to derive the hydrodynamic limits for the FEP is then to deduce it from the one of the FZRP, for instance to deduce \eqref{eq:stefanintro} from \eqref{eq:StefanZR} in the symmetric case.
 However, new difficulties appear.
-First, one needs to carefully write the corresponding macroscopic mapping so as to go back to the original Stefan problem, which is far from trivial because of the different space scales, and because the solutions to \eqref{eq:stefanintro} and \eqref{eq:StefanZR} are not regular -- in particular they have discontinuities at the interface.
-Second, it is not straightforward to deduce a hydrodynamic limit through that relation, because the initial \emph{local equilibrium} measure for the FEP, which is assumed to be product and fits the initial profile $\rho^{\rm ini}$, is \emph{not} mapped onto a \emph{product} local equilibrium measure for the FZRP.
-This is problematic because the strategy followed by Rezakhanlou bas been exposed only for product initial measures.
+First, one needs to carefully write the corresponding macroscopic mapping so as to \ccl{show that the image through the mapping of the solution $\alpha$ of \eqref{eq:StefanZR} is the solution $\rho$ of \eqref{eq:stefanintro}}, which is far from trivial because of the different space scales, and because the solutions to \eqref{eq:stefanintro} and \eqref{eq:StefanZR} are not regular -- in particular they have discontinuities \ccl{at the interfaces between active and frozen phases}.
+Second, it is not straightforward to deduce a hydrodynamic limit through \lj{the mapping between FEP and FZRP}, because the initial \emph{local equilibrium} measure for the FEP, which is assumed to be product and fits the initial profile $\rho^{\rm ini}$, is \emph{not} mapped onto a \emph{product} local equilibrium measure for the FZRP.
+This is problematic because the strategy followed by Rezakhanlou \lj{has} been \lj{developed} only for product initial measures.

 The objective of this paper is twofold: \begin{enumerate} \item We give a new, simpler proof of the hydrodynamic limit for the symmetric FEP previously derived in \cite{blondel2021stefan}, driven by the Stefan problem \eqref{eq:stefanintro}, by implementing rigorously the above strategy based on the mapping mentioned previously. \item We obtain for the first time the hydrodynamic limit of the asymmetric FEP, by adapting the strategy above to the asymmetric case.
 If $p\in(\frac12,1]$ denotes the asymmetry bias to the right, we then show that the macroscopic density is the unique entropy solution of the hyperbolic Stefan problem